-Please see Writing Tutor Services section in D2L and in the Student Papers Handbook and this Thesis Handbook (p.
-28) for information regarding free writing tutor services provided by Pacifica Graduate Institute for those students who need assistance with writing skills.
+Please see Writing Tutor Services section in D2L and in this handbook (p.
+30) for information regarding free writing tutor services provided by Pacifica Graduate Institute for those students who need assistance with writing skills.

 Section II The Research and Thesis Process